When do tickets go on sale for Houston Ballet's 2018-2019 season?

 Are there discounts for students and seniors?
 When do student/senior tickets become available?

 For The Nutcracker, there are no student or senior discounts available.

-Student and senior discount tickets are available for select performances.
+Student and senior discount tickets are available for select performances 90 minutes before each performance.
 One ticket is offered per valid I.D.

 If I am a single ticket holder, can I still exchange my ticket?

 Yes, you can exchange your ticket, but there is a $5.00 charge.
 If you have a subscription, there is no charge.
 (Free ticket exchanges is one of the benefits of being a Houston Ballet subscriber.)